adinasarapu/adinasarapu.github.io/_posts/2022-10-19-blog-Kaplan-Meier-curve.md

   - Bioinformatics
   - Emory University
 ---
-Kaplan-Meier plot to visualize survival curve; it shows what the probability of an event (for example, survival) is at a certain time interval.
-Log-rank test to compare the survival curves of two or more groups.
+Kaplan-Meier curve shows what the probability of an event (for example, survival) at a certain time interval.
+The log-rank test compares the survival curves of two or more groups.
 With a small subset of patients, the Kaplan-Meier estimates can be misleading and should be interpreted with caution.

 **KM Analysis using R**
 The packages used for the analysis are [survival](https://cran.r-project.org/web/packages/survival/index.html) and [survminer](https://cran.r-project.org/web/packages/survminer/index.html).
 Use install.packages( ) to install these libraries just in case if they are not pre installed in your R workspace.